dbaron/details-styling/README.md

 and it should be possible to use these pieces as part of a flex or a grid layout.

+### Animation

+It should be possible
+to have the opening/closing of the details widget animate, and for that animation to be styled with CSS transitions or animations.

 ## Options

 The following are options we have for solving various parts of the